Deltares-research/urbanwb/docs/urbanwb_overview.rst

 Closed paved
 ~~~~~~~~~~~~
 Closed paved is mainly referred to impervious urban land covers, e.g. cement concrete pavement and bituminous concrete pavement.
-In terms of mechanisms, closed paved is quite similar to paved roof.
+In terms of modelling mechanisms, closed paved is quite similar to paved roof.
 On a typical impermeable road surface, a small amount of
 rainwater is interceptied as surface ponding which can only be emptied by evaporation.
 Rainfall exceeding the interception storage
-capacity will generate runoff, which ends in the sewer sytem through storm drians except for runoff on the disconnected fraction
+capacity will generate runoff, which ends in the sewer sytem through storm drians except for disconnected runoff flowing to the unpaved area by assumption.
-of closed paved area which is assumed to flow to the unpaved area.

 Assumptions
 ^^^^^^^^^^^
     * The rainwater on the closed paved is first intercepted as surface interception storage and depleted by evaporation,
       then the excessive rainwater becomes runoff.
 In other words, rainfall exceeding the interception storage capacity will
       run off.
 Given a very large interception storage capacity on closed paved, there is no runoff generated.
-    * Runoff is redistributed to sewer system and unpaved by predefinition.
-If part of the closed paved is disconnected to
+    * Runoff on the paved roof is redistributed to sewer system and unpaved by predefined ratios.
+If part of closed paved area
-      the sewer system, that disconnected fraction of runoff is assumed to flow directly to unpaved while connected fraction
+      is disconnected to the sewer system, that disconnected fraction of runoff flows to unpaved area by assumption.
+Connected
-      runoff ends in the storm water drainage system and combined sewer system at predefined proportions.
+      runoff on the closesd paved area will end in the storm water drainage system (SWDS) and combined sewer systm (MSS) at predefined
+      proportions.

 Calculation order
 ^^^^^^^^^^^^^^^^^
-    * Initial interception storage at current time step is the interception storage at the end of previous time step plus
+    * Initial interception storage at the beginning of current time step is the interception storage at the end of previous time step plus
       rainfall at current time step, and it is limited by predefined interception storage capacity on closed paved area.
     * (Actual) evaporation from interception on closed paved area is limited by the potential open water evaporation and available
       initial interception storage during current time step.
 Evaporation is possible only if the interception storage contains
       water.
     * (Final) interception storage at the end of current time step is evaporation subtracted from initial interception storage.
-    * Runoff from closed paved area is rainfall minus actual evaporation minus change in interception storage between current time
+    * (Total) runoff from closed paved area is rainfall minus actual evaporation minus the change in interception storage
-      step and previous time step.
-Runoff is allocated to Combined sewer system (MSS), Storm Water Drainage System (SWDS) and Unpaved area (UP)
+      between current time step and previous time step.
+Given no measure applied or measure inflow area equals to measure area,
+      there is no runoff from area of closed paved (without measure) to measure.
+Given measure applied, runoff on the differencing
+      area between the measure inflow area and measure area will flow into the measure.
+    * Subtracting runoff into the measure from the total runoff is the remaining runoff.
+Connected remaining runoff is reallocated
+      to combined sewer system (MSS) and storm water drainage system (SWDS) at predefined proportions while disconnected runoff
-      based on input predefined ratios.
+      flows to unpaved area (UP) at predefined ratios.

 Code and input parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^